 If you meet the criteria for accessing specialty mental health services, the following services are available to you based on your need.
 Your provider will work with you to decide which services will work best for you.
 Mental Health Services

-Mental health services are an individual, group, or familybased treatment services that help people with mental health conditions to develop coping skills for daily living.
+Mental health services are an individual. group, or family-based treatment services that help people with mental health conditions to develop coping skills for daily living.
 These services also include work that the provider does to help make the services better for the person receiving the services.
 These kinds of things include: assessments to see if you need the service and if the service is working; treatment planning to decide the goals of your mental health treatment and the specific services that will be provided; and "collateral," which means working with family members and important people in your life (if you give permission) to help you improve or maintain your daily living abilities.

-Mental health services can be provided in a clinic or provider's office, over the phone or by telemedicine, or in your home or other community setting.
+Mental health services can be provided in a clinic or provider's office, or in your home or other community setting, over the phone or by telehealth (which includes both audio-only and video interactions).
 [County] (to include any additional information regarding: the amount, duration, and scope of benefits available under the Contract in sufficient detail to ensure that beneficiaries understand the benefits to which they are entitled.
 (42 C.F.R. § 438.10(g)(2)(iii)).